Wampanoag Tribe of Gay Head: 21st century

 The tribe withdrew its earlier proposed gaming ordinance, submitting an amended form in May 2013.
-By letter dated 23 August 2013, the Solicitor of the Department of Interior responded to an inquiry by the National Indian Gaming Commission (NIGC) and said that the Wampanoag were not prohibited by the terms of their 1987 Settlement Act from applying for approval of gaming on their lands, in accordance with state laws.
+By letter dated August 23 2013, the Solicitor of the Department of Interior responded to an inquiry by the National Indian Gaming Commission (NIGC) and said that the Wampanoag were not prohibited by the terms of their 1987 Settlement Act from applying for approval of gaming on their lands, in accordance with state laws.

 The tribe has pulled back from an earlier proposal to develop a Class III gaming casino on its land, to which the state had objected.
 The state said the tribe was limited to local zoning on its land based on the 1987 settlement agreement.

 The state had been working to license privately developed casinos in three regions of the state.
 This plan included negotiating with the Mashpee Wampanoag Tribe for a casino to be developed in Taunton, Massachusetts, which the tribe had acquired.
 This project was challenged in federal district court by opponents in February 2016 based on language defining Indian tribes recognized by the government in the Indian Reorganization Act of 1934.
-It has been appealed to the US Court of Appeals, First Circuit, for exploration of the definitions.
+It has been appealed to the U.S. Court of Appeals, First Circuit, for exploration of the definitions.

 The governor and other parties opposed approving a Class III casino to be developed by the Wampanoag tribe on the Vineyard.
 As of 2014, the Gay Head Wampanoag proposed to adapt an existing building for a Class II boutique casino.
 It was challenged in federal district court in a suit by the state, joined by the Town of Aquinnah.

-In June 2016 the US District Court ruled against the tribe.
+In June 2016 the U.S. District Court ruled against the tribe.
 Judge J. Dennis Saylor IV said that the tribe was subject to state and local regulation of gambling.
 In addition, he determined that the Wampanoag Tribe of Gay Head (Aquinnah) did not have "sufficient governmental control" over its reservation to manage a casino.
 "Mr. Rappaport explained that this referred to the tribe’s lack of police (they have only conservation rangers), ambulance service, firefighting staff, or any jurisdiction over the behavior of nontribe members on tribal property.
 Should anything go wrong at the casino, the Town of Aquinnah was neither willing nor able to assume those responsibilities."

 The federal government has sided with the tribe, keeping the issue alive.
-Saying there were "material errors" in the judge's decision, the tribe appealed the ruling to the US Appeals Court, First Circuit in December 2016, with support of the US Department of Interior.
+Saying there were "material errors" in the judge's decision, the tribe appealed the ruling to the U.S. Appeals Court, First Circuit in December 2016, with support of the US Department of Interior.

-In February 2019, the tribe announced it will begin construction of the Aquinnah Cliffs Casino in March 2019.
-The Wampanoag Tribe of Gay Head is scheduled proceed with construction despite opposition from the towns of Aquinnah and Chilmark, and a request from the Martha's Vineyard Commission for the Wampanoag tribe to work with the commission to "preserve the unique values of the Vineyard."
+In February 2019, the tribe announced it would begin construction of the Aquinnah Cliffs Casino in March 2019.
+The Wampanoag Tribe of Gay Head was scheduled to proceed with construction despite opposition from the towns of Aquinnah and Chilmark, and a request from the Martha's Vineyard Commission for the Wampanoag tribe to work with the commission to "preserve the unique values of the Vineyard."
 The Wampanoag tribe says the commission has no jurisdiction over the project.